Smoothed Differential Privacy: Introduction

 {\bf Experimentally}, we numerically evaluate the privacy level of the {\SH} mechanism using US presidential election data.
 Simulation results show an exponentially small $\dsdp$, which is in accordance with our Theorem~\ref{theo:main}.
-Our second experiment shows that a one-step \emph{stochastic gradient descent} (SGD) in quantized DNNs~\citep{banner2018scalable, hubara2017quantized} also has an exponentially small $\dsdp$.
-This result implies that SGD with gradient quantization can already be private in practice, without adding any external noise.
-In comparison, the standard DP notion always requires extra (external) noise to make the network private at the cost of a significant reduction in accuracy.
+Our second experiment shows that a one-step \emph{stochastic gradient descent} (SGD) in quantized NNs~\citep{banner2018scalable, hubara2017quantized} also has an exponentially small $\dsdp$.
+This result implies that SGD with gradient quantization can already be private in practice without adding any extra (additive) noise.
+In comparison, the standard DP notion always requires extra (additive) noise to make the network private at the cost of a significant reduction in accuracy.

-\textbf{Related Work and Discussions.} There is a large body of literature in the theory and practice of DP and its extensions.
-We believe that the smoothed DP introduced in this paper is novel.
-To the best of our knowledge, it appears to be most similar with {\em distributional DP}~\citep{bassily2013coupled}, which measures privacy given the adversary's (probabilistic) belief about the data he/she is interested in.
-Our smoothed DP is different both conceptually and technically.
-Conceptually, the adversary in distributional DP only has probabilistic information about the database and is much weaker than the smoothed DP adversary, who has complete information.
-Technically, distributional DP considers randomness in both the mechanism and the adversary's belief about the database, while smoothed DP only considers the randomness in the dataset.
-We prove that smoothed DP servers as an upper bound to distributional DP (Proposition~\ref{prop:relationship}).